-Are you thinking about buying a Dryrobe this Christmas?
+Are you thinking about buying a Dryrobe right now?
 Either as a present for yourself or for someone else?
 Dryrobes are a great gift idea – who wouldn’t want a warm, waterproof and windproof tent to hide in whilst getting changed?
 Dryrobes have an excellent reputation amongst their customers, and having tried them ourselves, we think it’s a well-deserved reputation.
 They’re well designed, well thought out and fantastic quality.

 But are there alternatives that are just as well designed and thought out, and just as good quality?
 We decided to find out?

-Changing robe sleeve length
+Changing robe sleeve length.

 Short sleeve or long sleeve depends very much on preference.
 Some people prefer short sleeve for easier arm movements to make getting your kit off easier.
 Some prefer a longer sleeve for added snuggliness.